shineli1984/flux-and-beyond/README.md

 Examples are Rxjs, Baconjs, Kefir etc...
 Now, start googling them and look into these libs if you think this level of abstraction is what we should strive for.

 You might wonder what the hell is `flatMap` when reading through the examples.
 I'll explain it in my next post, if you still like to read it then.
-So stay tuned for a "`flatMap` and beyond".
+So stay tuned for a "`flatMap` and beyond" (https://github.com/shineli1984/flatMap-and-beyond/blob/master/README.md)